iisandeshpoudel/assignment-petition-platform/Documentation/How to run locally.md

 ```sh
 cd assignment-petition-platform
 ```
+### ⚠️ Warning: use `cd backend` to navigate to the backend directory before running the following commands.

 ### 2. Set Up Virtual Environment (Optional but recommended)
 Create a virtual environment to manage your project dependencies: